-Functional allocation of expenses: The costs of providing various programs and other activities have been summarized on a functional basis in the statement of activities.
-Accordingly, certain costs have been charged to the program development, award and supporting services benefited.
+Functional allocation of expenses: The costs of providing various programs and other activities have been summarized on a functional basis in the accompanying financial statements.
+Accordingly, costs have been charged to the program and supporting services benefited.
+The majority of expenses are directly identifiable.
+The Foundation allocates certain overhead expenses such as rent based on personnel time.